 Day-tank under cockpit holds 70 litres of fuel.
 Keel fuel storage tank holds 700 litres fuel.
 Other internal fuel tanks hold a total of 200 litres fuel.
 In addition, 550 litres of fuel are carried in 11 "jerry jugs (50 litres each)", which are stored in purpose-built boxes belowdeck.
 This gives a theoretical range under power of about 1500 miles.

 Previous heaters used on this boat included a Sig Marine 120 drip-pot diesel heater which worked fine, but was not big enough for winter use and an old Wallas kerosene heater which I never had much luck getting operational.

 There is a Heater Craft cabin heater (similar to a bus heater) that runs off the engine coolant when the engine is running.
 When motoring, it produces enough heat for arctic conditions.

 Galley has a two burner Force 10 propane stove with oven, fresh and salt-water foot pumps for the sink.
-Once upon a time there was a refrigerator, but it was removed after it stopped working.
+Once upon a time there was a refrigerator, but it never worked well and was replaced with drawers.
 Living without refrigeration is not difficult once you learn how.

 High liferails (95cm from deck) to keep people aboard.